 The evidence for gravel and boulders in U4 is observed in the central part of the survey area, crosses the two concession sites and shows relatively large accumulations along a main horizon.
-The accumulations range from -40m to -76m LAT and are relatively continuous (see Figure 3-45 and Figure 3-46).
+The accumulations range from -40 to -76m LAT and are relatively continuous (see Figure 3-42 and Figure 3-43).
+Due to some feathering the point diffractor interpretation was carried out more conservative on the cross lines.

-Figure 3-45: Evidence of gravel and boulders in U4.
+Figure 3-42: Evidence of gravel and boulders in U4.
+Indicated with red arrows.